Pain Canada courses for people with pain

 Program structure and topics

-Each session is 2 hours long with 1.5 hours dedicated to group work, and 30 minutes for social time.
+Each session is two hours long with 1.5 hours dedicated to group work, and 30 minutes for social time.
 The Making Sense of Pain curriculum is designed to be flexible, and we encourage facilitators to adapt the content to the needs of their group.

 Topics (can be presented in any order):

-• Session 2: Pain science
+• Session two: Pain science

-• Session 3: Stress & stress management
+• Session three: Stress & stress management

-• Session 4: Movement
+• Session four: Movement

-• Session 5: Sleep and mood
+• Session five: Sleep and mood

-• Session 6: Social support and communication
+• Session six: Social support and communication

-• Session 7: Nutrition
+• Session seven: Nutrition

-• Session 8: Grief & loss
+• Session eight: Grief & loss

-• Session 9: Self-talk & self-compassion
+• Session nine: Self-talk & self-compassion

 • Session 10: Wrap-up (Optional)